 Transactional messages are messages that are based on a business relationship between two entities; these messages are considered "business as usual," and range from bills to receipts to any other transaction-based communication.
-However, while transactional messages are typically considered outside the realm of typical email marketing communications, Marketing Automation Professional (MA Professional) includes a Transactional module that enables you to manage your transactional messages.
+However, while transactional messages are typically considered outside the realm of typical email-marketing communications, Communications Professional includes a Transactional module that enables you to manage your transactional messages.

 The Transactional module allows for greater efficiency when you're able to couple your transactional messages with your regular messages — especially if you are using an integrated database.